A Comprehensive Church-Based Widows Ministry

 About the Author

 Herb Reese is an ordained minister, author, blogger, public speaker, and President of New Commandment Men's Ministries.
-Herb has a B.A. in History from UCLA and a Th.M. in Pastoral Ministries from Dallas Theological Seminary.
+Herb has a B.A. in Ancient Near Eastern History from UCLA and a Th.M. in Pastoral Ministries from Dallas Theological Seminary.
 He has done post graduate work in The History of Ideas at University of Texas, Dallas and in Church Administration at Trinity Evangelical Divinity School.
-After serving as a pastor for twenty years, Herb founded New Commandment Men's Ministries, a ministry dedicated to helping churches recruit, train, organize and deploy teams of men who permanently adopt their widows, single moms, and fatherless children.
-Herb has served as President of New Commandment since 2003 and has helped 1,000 churches develop men's team ministries to their widowed and single parents in all 50 states and eight foreign countries.
+After serving as a pastor for twenty years, the Lord led Herb to found New Commandment Men's Ministries, a ministry dedicated to helping churches recruit, train, organize and deploy teams of men who permanently adopt their widows, single moms, and fatherless children.
+Herb has served as President of New Commandment since 2003 and has helped hundreds of churches develop men's team ministries to their widowed and single parents in all 50 states and eight foreign countries.
 Herb and his wife, Patti, have three grown children and live in Arvada, Colorado.

 New Commandment Men's Ministries